 Another good way to make your work environment motivational is to include a little fun in the office.
 Sometimes, work can be mundane and stressful, and having some kind of fun in the office helps a lot.

-If your office is small, you don’t have to install a pool table or a table tennis.
+If your office is small, you don’t have to install a pool table or table tennis.
 However, do make sure you put in some effort to make your workplace livelier and more fun.

 In my previous real estate office, my boss put in a pool table, a dartboard, and a Wii game console so that all the property agents can enjoy and have fun whenever they want to.

 If you are working from your home, get something like a beanie and a magazine or book rack.
-And whenever you feel stress or you need a rest, you can always sit back on the beanie and read a book or a magazine.
+And whenever you feel stressed or you need a rest, you can always sit back on the beanie and read a book or a magazine.